AADevCloud/Taint-Toleration-Node-Affinity/README.md

 - kubectl taint nodes node1 key1=value1:<taint-effect>
 -There are 3 effect

-NoSchedule : No new Pods will be scheduled on the tainted node unless they have a matching toleration.
-Pods currently running on the node are not evicted. preferNoSchedule : soft version of NoSchedule.
+-NoSchedule : No new Pods will be scheduled on the tainted node unless they have a matching toleration.
+Pods currently running on the node are not evicted.
+-preferNoSchedule : soft version of NoSchedule.
 The control plane will try to avoid placing a Pod that does not tolerate the taint on the node, but it is not guaranteed.
-NoExecute: Pods that do not tolerate the taint are evicted immediately
+-NoExecute: Pods that do not tolerate the taint are evicted immediately

-_ Taint the Node for Frontend Environment
+-Taint the Node for Frontend Environment

 ``` bash
 kubectl taint nodes prod-worker app=frontend:NoSchedule